elparduh/chiefapp-ios/README.md

 ---

-### 🔄 Used By

-- `Features/Dogs/`: Depends on `APIClient`, `CoreDataInjector`, and `ChiefInjector` from this layer.
-- Future features will reuse Core Data helpers and DI setup from here.

----

 ## 🔹 Data Layer
 - **DogApiModel.swift** – Maps the raw API JSON response.
 - **DogsRemoteDataSource.swift** – Handles the remote API call (`GET /dogs`), returns `[DogApiModel]`.